iteles/Book-notes/Discover-meteor-notes.md

 _Routing_ looks at what the URL is that you're requesting and changes the content displayed in the browser.
 In Meteor **routing is done with [Iron Router](https://github.com/EventedMind/iron-router)** - `meteor add iron:router` to install.

 You'll want to alter your HTML page so that:
-* `main.html` contains only the <head> of your document, body is moved out to your layout template
+* `main.html` contains only the `<head>` of your document, body is moved out to your layout template
 * `layout.html` is a new template (suggest this is kept in **client/templates/application**) which is essentially the `<body>` of your page
   * It contains any standard content that is to be displayed on every page (a navigation bar for example)
   * Don't forget to replace the `<body>` tags with `<template name="layout">`
+  * You don't actually need to add any reference to the layout template in your _main.html_ file, you'll determine this in your routes
 * The portion of the content inside `layout.html` that should be replaced by a template based on the routing should be denoted by `{{> yield}}`
   * `yield` is a _special template helper_ in Iron Router and acts as a placeholder for content
+    * Your routes will then determine which templates you choose to appear in that `{{> yield}}` placeholder depending on the URL
   * More (and quite interesting) [info on `yield` can be found in the Iron Router guide](https://github.com/EventedMind/iron-router/blob/devel/Guide.md#layouts)

 Your `router.js` file will **contain your routes** - it is recommended this is kept in the **lib** directory so it's loaded first